ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     With the NUniformPerCell injection style, this specifies the number of particles along each axis within a cell.
 Note that for RZ, the three axis are radius, theta, and z and that the recommended number of particles per theta is at least two times the number of azimuthal modes requested.
+    (It is recommended to do a convergence scan of the number of particles per theta)

 * ``<species_name>.do_continuous_injection`` (`0` or `1`)
     Whether to inject particles during the simulation, and not only at